Daycare Abuse and Neglect of Children

 The Button Law Firm Stands Up for Children in Texas

 If your child was injured in a private daycare or after-school care center in Texas, contact the experienced daycare injury legal team at the Button Law Firm.
-We represent children from all over Texas, including but not limited to West Texas, Houston, and the Dallas/Fort Worth (DFW).
+We represent children from all over Texas, including but not limited to West Texas, Houston, and Dallas/Fort Worth (DFW).
 We are dedicated to protecting children from harm, and we will make sure the daycare center and childcare worker responsible for your child’s injury are held accountable.
 Connect with us through the link on this page or call us at 214-699-4409.